Clustering Markov Decision Processes For Continual Transfer: The Policy Reuse Problem

 There are several aspects of the above algorithm that are noteworthy.
-First, even if the $c$ source policies contained the optimal policy, the algorithm would deterministically switch to Q-learning after the initial phase.
-Another aspect is that, while there is a intuitive connection between the Boltzmann distribution and the benefit of using a policy, the actual connection is not made rigorous.
+First, even if the $c$ source policies contain the optimal policy, the algorithm would deterministically switch to Q-learning after the initial phase.
+Another aspect is that, while there is an intuitive connection between the soft-max criterion and the benefit of using a policy, the actual connection is not made rigorous.
 Both these issues arise from the fact that the goal of policy reuse was not defined concretely in \citep{fernandez_veloso:2006}.
-So, taking a cue from the definition of online learning algorithms \citep{vovk:1990,littlestone_warmuth:1994,cesa-bianchi_lugosi:2006}, we define the policy reuse problem concretely as designing an algorithm that chooses policies at every episode such that it does not perform much worse than any of the $c$ policies or Q-learning.
-Formally, \begin{definition}[The policy reuse problem] Let transfer learning for the target task $\mdp$ be run for $T$ episodes, and let $\bar{x}_i(t) \eqdef \sum_{n=1}^{K_t} \gamma^n r_n$ be the discounted return accumulated by running $\rho_i$ (with $\rho_{c+1}$ being the non-stationary Q-learning policy) at episode $t$, with $r_n$ the reward at step $n$ and $K_t$ the length of the episode.
+So, taking cue from the definition of online learning algorithms \citep{vovk:1990,littlestone_warmuth:1994,cesa-bianchi_lugosi:2006}, we define the policy reuse problem concretely as designing an algorithm that chooses policies at every episode in such a way that it does not perform much worse than any of the $c$ policies or Q-learning over the $T$ episodes.
+As discussed above, this requirement implies both that (i) the algorithm avoids negative transfer and (ii) transfers from/reuses a good policy (if one exists).
+Formally, \begin{definition}[The policy reuse problem] Let transfer learning for the target task $\mdp_{N+1}$ be run for $T$ episodes, and let $\bar{x}_i(t) \eqdef \sum_{n=1}^{K_t} \gamma^n r_n$ be the discounted return accumulated by running $\rho_i$ (with $\rho_{c+1}$ being the non-stationary Q-learning policy) at episode $t$, with $r_n$ the reward at step $n$ and $K_t$ the length of the episode.
 Let the total discounted reward for policy $\rho_i$ be $R_i(T) = \sum_{t=1}^T \bar{x}_i(t)$.
-Let $R_A(T)$ be the total discounted reward accumulated by a policy-reuse algorithm.
-Then we require that either $R_i (T) -R_A(T) = o(T)$, or, failing that, $\expc[R_i(T) - R_A(T)] = o(T)$ where the expectation is with respect to randomization in the algorithm and the dynamics in $\mdp$. \end{definition} The above definition subsumes that main goal of the Policy-Reuse algorithm, which is using the previous MDPs as an exploration policy, and also imposes the additional constraint that the choice should be made in a manner that eliminates negative transfer asymptotically.
-That is, the learner should choose the $c$ source policies in a way so as to ensure that the exploration does not harm the base Q-learning performance.
-In the following section we present an algorithm to solve this problem.
+Let $R_A(T)$ be the total discounted reward accumulated by a policy-reuse algorithm $A$.
+Then we require that for each $i$ where $\expc_{R_{N+1},P_{N+1}}$ is the expectation is with respect the dynamics of $\mdp_{N+1}$ and $\expc_A$ is the expectation with respect to randomization in the algorithm. \end{definition} In the following subsections we present the EXP-3-Transfer algorithm for solving this problem and then analyze its performance.